-VIDEO: Learn how to scale your in-house & outsourced customer support teams with Monese and ex- Klarna
+VIDEO: Scaling in-house & outsourced customer support with Monese and ex- Klarna

 On Wednesday 17th June, we held our fourth virtual meetup on behalf of our online customer support community Global Customer Support Heroes.
 The webinar was an online panel discussion with Rui Chaves, Head of Customer Loyalty at Monese, and Salar Rangkeshan, previous Customer Service operations Managers at Klarna and Releasy.